All rights reserved: @Mariejon de Jong-Buijs, 2023

 iExist is an official fiscally sponsored project by the New York Foundation for the Arts (NYFA).
-For more information about NYFA and project iExist visit:
+For more information on NYFA and Donations visit: NYFA-Mariejon de Jong-Buijs

-The exhibition will feature all 730 photographs.
-With all the photographs displayed on the walls of the exhibition space the serial nature of the project will come into focus.
-Seriality addresses the fundamental question of human existence, a timeline that is central to the "iExist" project.
-This exhibition will give the audience the opportunity to experience my unfolding life.
-To further embroider the details of my life and the concept of the “i” I envision including select works from artistic practice that reaches beyond photography.
-Here film and select paintings on canvas serve to introduce the visitor to my life.
-With the addition of these works I hope to expand the dialogue, already present on Instagram.
-As an exhibition “iExist” becomes a universal message speaking to a broad audience, prompting reflection of one’s own life and the passage of time.
+The exhibition will feature all 1.095 photographs.
+With all the photographs displayed the serial nature of the project will come into focus.
+Seriality addresses the fundamental question of human existence, a timeline that is central to the project.
+This exhibition will give the audience the opportunity to experience an unfolding life. iExist becomes a universal message speaking to a broad audience, prompting reflection of one’s own life and the passage of time.